ziocampo/ngx-perfect-layout/README.md

 ]
 ```

-Then use the component in any page you want
+Then use the component in any page you want:

 ```html
 <ngx-perfect-main-layout>